Mehran Hatami

-Mehran Hatami is an Iranian basketball coach of the Iranian national team, which he coached at the 2017 FIBA Asia Cup.
+Mehran Hatami (مهران حاتمی) is an Iranian basketball coach of the Iranian national team, which he coached at the 2017 FIBA Asia Cup.
 A former member of Team Melli in the Asian Games and FIBA Championships during the 1990s, Hatami succeeded Dirk Bauermann as head coach of the Iranian national team.

+Career Summary

+Mehran Hatami is a professional basketball coach with over 27 years of coaching at national and club levels, as well as a 10-year career as a national team player.
+Hatami has coached teams at the Olympic Games, as well as World Cups and Asian Championships.